ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

 ### Windows systems
 {: #step-2-windows-systems}

-See [Creating a Windows custom image](/docs/vpc?topic=vpc-create-windows-custom-image) on how to prepare your Windows image, specific information regarding cloud-init, and the location for downloading Virtio drivers for Windows.
+See [Creating a Windows custom image](/docs/vpc?topic=vpc-create-windows-custom-image) on how to prepare your Windows image, specific information about cloud-init, and the location for downloading Virtio drivers for Windows.
 1. Back up the administrator user files and settings.
 2. Download and prepare cloud-init.
 3. Download and install Virtio drivers.